HozBlic/hozblic.github.io/README.md

-# Fields of Mistria Progress Tracker
+# Fields of Mistria Progress Tracker and Layout Planner

 Source code of [mistria.app](https://mistria.app)

 ## Project

-Interactive visual progress tracker for the game [Fields of Mistria][def_fom]
+Interactive visual **progress tracker** for the game [Fields of Mistria][def_fom]
 - **Progression trackers** - keep track of completion for things - such as gifts, museum and almanac
 - **Interactive** - click on each item to mark it as obtained, hover to learn where to find it
 - **Customizable** - change visual look to fit your preferences - dark mode, traditional checklist, toggle items' names
 - **Save file import** - import save file to automatically check everything
 - **Mistria Wrapped** - see charts and statistics about your game play

+Farm layout planner
+- **Save file import** - import save file to start with layout you have
+- add, move, delete items without wasting resources and time in the game

 ## Tech